-- 1. For the CWH biogeoclimatic zone, the minimum free growing height over competitive brush species is 150%; - 2.
+- 1. For the CWH biogeoclimatic zone, the minimum free growing height over competitive brush species is 150%: - 2.
 For the MH biogeoclimatic zone, the minimum free-growing height over competitive brush species is 125%, and - 3.
-Hardwoods with a point of germination within 10 m of riparian features listed in FPPRDivision 3, or in a road prism, are considered non-competitive at the time of free-growing.
+Hardwoods with a point of germination within 10 m of classifiable riparian features, or in a road prism, are considered non-competitive at the time of free-growing.